Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Conclusions and Perspectives

+Applying the continuum representation and the SEM to unconventional superconductivity opens up numerous possibilities for further investigations.
+The properties of the arising exotic phases and the impact of long-range interactions on topological properties and edge states are particularly interesting.
+Using our representation in real space will allow investigating superconductors with impurities, vortices, or boundaries.
+A noteworthy area of research is the study of Majorana modes in vortices and their interplay with long-range interactions.

+We have shown the first example of Higgs spectroscopy with realistic long-range interactions in the s-wave phase.
+Further investigations will examine the non-equilibrium behavior of the condensate's oscillations in the exotic phases.
+Here, the interplay between the different symmetries and their oscillation modes is of interest.

-Among the many systems that our representation can be applied to, we consider it worthwhile to investigate the quantum critical behavior of long-range Ising chains in a transverse field, especially in the case where the interaction exponent equals the system dimension where new phases of matter are being expected but where standard approaches reach their limits \cite{maghrebi2017continuous}.
+Looking further, we can use our representations on any quantum system on a lattice within the mean field approximation.
+Direct applications to magnetic systems, where long-range interactions can be created and tuned in THz nanoplasmonic cavities, come to mind.
+We consider it worthwhile to investigate the quantum critical behavior of long-range Ising chains in a transverse field, especially when the interaction exponent equals the system dimension where new phases of matter are being expected but where standard approaches reach their limits \cite{maghrebi2017continuous}.

+On the methodical side, different extensions of our representation are possible.
+For finite systems, geometry-dependent terms arise, which can be described within our method as well \cite{buchheit2022singular}.
+These terms can be of relevance, e.g., in mesoscopic systems or in quantum-Hall type topological materials that can exhibit soliton-like edge states \cite{mukherjee2021observation}.
+Finally, we aim to combine the continuum representation in Fourier space with diagrammatic methods, such as the T-matrix approach \cite{stefanucci2013nonequilibrium}, to investigate quantum systems beyond the mean field approximation.